BrandonFirmstone/portfolio2/README.md

 - GitPod for writing the code on the website
 - Balsamiq Wireframes used to draw the wireframes that the website has been based on.
 - GIMP for editing pictures and images
+- GitHub Pages is used for the deployment of the site

 # Features